Forget New Year’s resolutions this year. Try this instead!

 Things seem to be evolving on the resolutions front.
 More people are realizing that the old ways just don’t work for them.
 After going through the pandemic, they are also re-evaluating what’s important to them.

-A new survey revealed that one-third of people are skipping making 2022 resolutions.
+A survey last year revealed that one-third of people were skipping making resolutions.
 But of those who do plan to, “more than half (60%) noted an interest in improving their overall well-being, with 44% noting a focus on physical health and 31% on their mental health.”

 As the survey suggests, people are taking stock of what’s valuable in their life and what their priorities are in a world that is still dealing with a pandemic.
 The good news is people seem to be embracing a holistic view of well-being that includes both their physical and mental health.